MocaCDev/extras/python/yal_lang/README.md

 print_value(open_file('example.txt','r').read_value())
 ```
 # USING SOMETHING YOU IMPORTED
 *When you import in yal, it tends to not compile it as "imported".
-So in order to use a imported module, or a imported name from</br>a module, you must import that module, or the name from the module, within the class, or function*
+So in order to use a imported module, or a imported name from</br>a module, you must import that module, or the name from the module, inside the function, or the class-function*
 ```
 -- Importing in a function
 func using_time_and_os(file) then